top of page

 Creating Structure and Routine in Purgatory

 Purgatory is a place people can go when they don't deserve hell, but aren't quite ready for heaven.
 It's also that place between professional activities if a person has not made a smooth, expected transition.
 For instance, people who quit their job before getting another one, or finish undergrad early and have to wait a full semester before they can enter graduate school often find themselves in purgatory.
-Such people that getting things done, including getting out of purg
+Such people report that getting things done, including getting out

 docschleg

-Nov 193 min read
+Nov 19, 20253 min read

 Marriages Are At Risk in At-Risk Families